-Automotive Service Proficiency Certificate
+Automotive Service I Proficiency Certificate

-The Automotive Service Proficiency Certificate is designed for individuals who are interested in entering the field of automotive technology with a basic set of core skills.
-Students who complete the Proficiency Certificate will be prepared to obtain employment in a small shop, dealership, or chain-based repair facility.
-When completed, the courses may be applied towards the Automotive Technology-Automotive Service Technology Option Associate in Applied Science Degree.
+The Automotive Service I Proficiency Certificate is designed for individuals who are interested in entering the field of automotive technology with a basic set of core skills.
+Students who complete the Proficiency Certificate will be prepared to obtain employment in a small shop, dealership, or franchise-based repair facility.
+When completed, the courses may be applied towards the Automotive Technology Associate in Applied Science Degree.

-After completing the identified courses, the students will be able to:
+Upon successful completion of the Automotive Service I proficiency certificate, students will be able to:

-- Diagnose and repair an automotive braking system, including anti-lock braking concerns. - · Repair and align an automotive steering and suspension system using Hunter alignment equipment. - Analyze an electrical fault using a wiring schematic and repair the electrical system.
+- · Perform remedial mechanical engine repairs - Diagnose and repair an automotive braking system, including anti-lock braking concerns - · Repair an automotive steering and suspension system and perform four-wheel alignment using alignment equipment - Diagnose an electrical fault using a wiring schematic and repair the electrical system